Did Your Irish Australian Ancestor Follow the Black Velvet Band?

 Maggie is just one of the 2.1 Million Australian citizens who identified themselves as being of Irish ancestry in the 2011 census.
 When I hear from our Australian readers, there is often at least one story of “transportation to a penal colony” in their ancestry.
 These stories are often colourful, unjust and well-recorded in the record books.
 We have lots of songs that capture the sentiment and hardship of many of these forced transportations.
 Songs like “The Black Velvet Band” which was made popular by the Dubliners.
 Maybe you know these lines?

-But, before we have a look at Ireland and Australia at the time of William Heffernan, let’s look at the surname Heffernan itself.
+Before we have a look at Ireland and Australia at the time of William Heffernan, let’s look at the surname Heffernan itself.

 Maggie’s Irish surname – Heffernan – is one of those names that did not change much with anglicisation.
 It comes from the Irish “Ó hIfernáin” which derives in turn from the first name “Ifernan”.
 This is a descriptive first name – and a rather fierce one – which loosely translates as “small demon from hell”.
 A useful description when you want your reputation to ride before you in more war-like times!